11 social justice organizations to support during Black History Month

 Black Girls Code (BGC) is on a mission to get more Black women working in computer programming, a field in which they are chronically underrepresented.

-You can help BGC reach their goal by donating or volunteering your time.
+You can help BGC reach its goal by donating or volunteering your time.

 At a time when our government has adopted a decidedly anti-immigrant rhetoric, an organization like the Black Alliance For Just Immigration (BAJI) is working to unite Black immigrants and African Americans.